 For one week, students will discover what it is like to be a scientist by participating in interactive workshops and activities in a discipline of their choice.
 Participants will be able to enjoy meeting like-minded new friends and scientific role models, as well as get a taste of university life.
 Places are limited.

-In light of the COVID-19 situation, the University has adopted a series of changes to reduce rates of infection in the community and this includes the postponement of some events.
-The Faculty of Science has rescheduled the 2020 work experience program to 28 September to 2 October (Term 3-4 School Holidays).
-We will continue to follow expert government and health advice, and prioritise the health, safety and wellbeing of our staff, students and visitors.
+In light of the COVID-19 situation, the University has adopted a series of changes to reduce rates of infection in the community.
+We continue to follow expert government and health advice, and prioritise the health, safety and wellbeing of our staff, students and visitors.

 The Faculty of Science work experience week provides students with a sample of activities that are part of a career in science including conducting experiments, attending seminars, collaborating with others on research projects, and presenting their own findings.